 - Emergency department patients may be accompanied by one patient representative per day.

-- Birthplace patients may have two patient representatives per day.
+- Labor and Birth patients may have two patient representatives per day.

 - Pediatric patients under the age of 18 may have two designated visitors on the inpatient units per day.